CodeBound-Annihilators/yelpproject/README.md

 4) Standardizing all columns that contained string objects (all lower case, stripping necessary white space, etc)
 5) Stemming and Lemmatizing restaurant names and addresses.
 This included eliminating articles such as A/An/The, popular filler words like of/on/in as well as eliminating their Spanish counterparts given the influence of Spanish/Mexican culture in San Antonio.
 For addresses, it was imperative to examine the data and find common misspellings (hyw instead of hwy) and correct them as well as eliminating suffixes like ct, blvd, st, bvd and ave/av

-These cleaning steps allowed us to successfully merge the information by using the levenshtein function.
+These cleaning steps allowed us to successfully merge the information by using the Levenshtein distance.
 Short explanation of it: It's like a Rubix cube computation for changing from one word to another.
 ALso called an edit distance, the ideal distance in a merge like this would be zero.
 However, this wasn't the case for us, so we had to cycle between cleaning and rerunning the data through the Levenshtein function.
 Additionally, we ran multiple columns through the function.
 Specifically, we used the restaurant name and address columns from each dataframe to increase the chances of getting matches.
 This distance for the name column ended up as anything less than 7 and the address distance was everything less than a distance of 4.

 ### ANOTHER WESBITE THAT EXPLAINS HOW THE LEVENSHTEIN FUNCTION WORKS ###
 https://medium.com/@ethannam/understanding-the-levenshtein-distance-equation-for-beginners-c4285a5604f0